pi-cos/MATMPC/README.md

 4. copy into src the file 'casadi_src.c' from MATMPC-MATLAB/mex_core

+## To build and run

+To build, run the following commands in the terminal:

+1. cd build
+2. cmake ..
+3. cmake --build .

-5. run the matmpc_c executable
+Run the executable by typing ./matmpc_c

 To verify the results copy the file 'sim_results.csv' from csv folder into MATMPC-MATLAB/data and compare the obtained results launching MATMPC-MATLAB/draw_from_csv.m in MATLAB.